 Whatever the reason, we can assist.

-Asset transfer - where an individual or company buys the trading assets of a business.
-If the seller is a company, the assets would be sold off and the company would remain at the end to be wound up.
+- Asset Sale/Asset Purchase -where an individual or company buys the trading assets of a business.
+If the seller is a company, the assets would be sold off and the company would remain at the end, often to be wound up;

-Share purchase - where the shares in the company which owns the trading assets are sold.
+- Share Sale/Share Purchase where the shares in the company which owns the trading assets are sold.
 In this mode of sale, the assets stay right where they are, and it is the ownership of the company with the assets that changes.

 Care is necessary before a business is formally marketed: